AI Medical Service raises $42.9 Series B for AI-based software that checks endoscopy scans for signs of cancer – TechCrunch

 There are other companies, including ai4gi, Olympus and Shanghai Wision AI, that are also working on AI-based endoscopy technology, but Tada says AI Medical Service does not see them as competitors because it focuses specifically on AI detection of gastric cancer, whereas ai4gi and Wision AI are developing software for colonscopies.

-In a prepared statement, Globis Capital Partners director Satoshi Fukushima said “We foresee an irreversible trend of doctors diagnosing cancer in collaboration with AI in the near future.
+In a prepared statement, Globis Capital Partners director Satoshi Fukushima said, “We foresee an irreversible trend of doctors diagnosing cancer in collaboration with AI in the near future.
 Supported by the world’s leading medical institutions and specialists in the field and led by experienced management, the endoscopy AI developed by AIM has huge potential to help endoscopists and patients globally.”